2017–18 NFL playoffs: NFC: Atlanta Falcons 26, Los Angeles Rams 13

 The Falcons took up more than half the third quarter with their opening drive, moving the ball 76 yards in 16 plays.
-Freeman carried the ball six times for 42 yards, while quarterback Matt Ryan converted a fourth-and-1 with a 1-yard sneak.
+Freeman carried the ball six times for 42 yards, while quarterback Matt Ryan converted a 4th and 1 with a QB sneak.
 Bryant finished the possession with his third field goal, this one from 25 yards, increasing their lead to 16–10.
 After a Rams punt, Ryan's completions to Jones for gains of 12 and 16 yards set up Bryant's fourth field goal, a 51-yard kick, to put the team up 19–10.
 The Rams quickly struck back, with Gurley rushing twice for gains of 14 and 33 yards, along with Goff completing an 18-yard pass to Woods.
 Ficken's 32-yard field goal at the end of the drive cut the deficit to 19–13 with just over 10 minutes left.
 However, Atlanta came back with an eight-play, 83-yard drive featuring a 52-yard completion from Ryan to Mohamed Sanu.
 On the last play, Ryan's 8-yard touchdown pass to Jones put his team up 26–13.
-The Rams responded with one last drive to try and get back in the game, moving the ball to a third-and-goal situation on Atlanta's 5-yard line.
+The Rams responded with one last drive to try and get back in the game, moving the ball to a 3rd and goal situation on Atlanta's 5-yard line.
 Goff then appeared to complete a 5-yard touchdown pass to tight end Tyler Higbee, but the call was reversed when replays showed the ball hit the ground as Higbee was going to the turf.
 On the next play, Goff threw an incomplete pass, causing a turnover on downs with 2:05 left.
 The Rams received the ball one more time, but this resulted in another turnover on downs.

 Ryan completed 21 of 30 passes for 213 yards and a touchdown, while Jones caught nine passes for 94 yards and a touchdown.
 Goff finished the day 24-for-45 for 259 yards and a touchdown.
 His top target was Woods, who caught nine passes for 142 yards.
 Gurley was the game's top rusher with 101 yards on 14 carries, while also catching four passes for 10 yards.